wozeparrot/ensky/README.md

 ## Usage

-Preferred usage is via the NixOS module in (flake.nix)[flake.nix].
+Preferred usage is via the NixOS module in [flake.nix](flake.nix).
 But it is also possible to use it standalone by manually writing the configuration JSON with the format specific in [main.zig](src/main.zig).

 The gossip port must be open and the same on all machines that run ensky.